TDarkShadow/iheartnewvegas/setup.md

 - Select your game's **Root** folder, and click **Decompress**.
 - **Exit** the program once the process is done.

-> This utility will add the following lines to your **Fallout.ini** file.
+> ℹ️ This utility will add the following lines to your **Fallout.ini** file.
 If you ever encountering missing meshes in-game (in the form of red exclamation marks), make sure these lines are still present in your .ini.

 ```
 [Archive]